rangle/ngCourse2/handout/immutable/immutable-js/persistent_and_transient_data_structures.md

 console.log(list.size); // writes 1000000
 ```

 As we can see in [this performance test](http://jsperf.com/immutable-js-data-structure-perf2/2), the transient list builder was still a lot slower than the fully mutable version, but much faster than the fully immutable version.
 Also, if you pass the mutable array to `Immutable.List` or `Immutable.fromJS`, you'll find the transient version closes the performance gap.
-The test also shows how slow `Object.freeze` can be compared to the other 3.
+The test also shows how slow `Object.freeze` can be compared to the other three.